FREQUENTLY ASKED QUESTIONS

 For most people, there will be some initial swelling and discomfort in the injected area, but this is usually easily managed with basic movement.
 In some, pain medications like acetaminophen (Tylenol) can be needed but only for a few days.
 Do not take antiinflamatories like ibuprofen, Advil, naproxen or Aleeve as these drugs interrupt the reactions we are trying to promote.

-Up to 6 months can be needed after a stem cell procedure and up to 3 months can be needed after PRP to realize maximum results.
+Up to 3 months can be needed after a procedure to realize maximum results.

 Yes.
 For any injections of the leg, you will be able to walk, and we encourage you to do so.